 If you are looking to get the GED diploma online (as a kind of shortcut), you should realize that not one legit school will offer a GED diploma online.
 Buying a GED-TASC-HiSET diploma is a waste of money as well, because every employer, college, or recruiter can easily verify your diploma and see if it is fake.
 If you have a forged HSE diploma you will not only lose your chance of getting a job or going to college or university, you also commit a crime because it is illegal to claim you have a diploma if you don’t.

-So, please be aware that you can prepare for the GED test, HiSET, or TASC test online very well, but to earn the GED diploma, you will have to show up in person at a GED testing site, and pass all tests.
-Read here our review of online GED classes.
+So, please be aware that you can prepare for the GED, HiSET, or TASC test online very well, but to earn a High School Equivalency diploma, you will have to show up in person at an official testing site, and pass all tests.

 Never try to buy a fake GED diploma!
 Schools and employers can quickly verify your fake document, and you will get into a lot of trouble and lose money.
 Buying a fake diploma means throwing your money away and asking for trouble.
 You’ll likely be shamed.
 So why bother?
 Just spend few months preparing for the GED test and get your real diploma.
 You deserve a better life.